A Court of Wings and Ruin by Sarah J. Maas (ACOTAR Book 3)

 Get it?
 Like a discography, but instead of music, it’s books I’ve read?
 Anyway, ignore my dorkiness.
 Here are books I’ve read in the past but don’t have good enough recollections of them to create detailed reviews.
 Take these recs with a grain of salt, because if I don’t fully remember them, then I don’t have a completely accurate memory of how much I liked them.
 For example, I may remember totally not liking a book a few years ago because I couldn’t understand it, but my readers may think I’m completely crazy because it’s actually a great book.
 Anyway, here are my past reads—enjoy!

-1. The Assasin’s Blade (ToG Series) by Sarah J. Maas
+1. The Assasin’s Blade, Crown of Midnight, Heir of Fire, Queen of Shadows (ToG Series) by Sarah J. Maas

 2. The Atlas Complex (The Atlas Series Book 3) by Olivie Blake